doroteaMonaco/Participium-Software/README.md

 - **Office-Based Filtering**: See only reports relevant to their technical office
 - **External Maintainer Integration**: Assign reports to contractors with automatic load-balancing
 - **Collaboration**: Communicate with citizens and external maintainers through report comments
+  - **Internal Comments**: Staff-only comments for coordinating work on reports
+  - **Comment Collaboration Flow**:
+    - Technical officers can add comments while managing reports
+    - Once assigned to an external maintainer, technical officers lose the ability to update status (but can still comment)
+    - External maintainers can add comments and update status until report is resolved
+    - Both parties cannot add comments once report status becomes "Resolved"

 ### For Administrators